NIAGADS/niagads-api-client/README.md

-# NIAGADS Open Access API
+# NIAGADS Open Access API - Client

+Client and Server side components for the NIAGADS Open Access API UI.

 > NOTE: **The API is still under development and has been release in _alpha_.**